List of Mexican governors of New Mexico: History

+The Centralist Republic with the separatist movements generated by the dissolution of the Federal Republic.

 In January 1822 the last Governor under the Spanish regime, Facundo Melgares, lost the title of governor and was now called géfe político (political chief) and géfe militar (military chief).
 Melgáres left the political office on July 5, 1822, and Francisco Xavier Chavez took his place, holding office for just five months, when he was succeeded in November 1822 by Colonel José Antonio Vizcarra.
 Vizcarra had succeeded Melgáres as géfe militar in October 1822.

 In September 1823, a retired Militia Captain named Don Bartolomé Baca was appointed géfe politico.
 Eleven more men were to serve as either géfe político or governor before the occupation of New Mexico in 1846 by the United States Army during the Mexican–American War.

 New Mexico was at first a province of the Estado interno del Norte, with capital in Chihuahua.
 As of July 6, 1824, New Mexico was made a separate territory, with El Paso del Norte (now called Ciudad Juárez) transferred from New Mexico to the State of Chihuahua.